Videotage Logo

 biography /

-From his early explorations of postcolonial archival systems for historiography, Lee has developed an archival methodology that extends to interdisciplinary research-based creative practices, including moving image, critical fabulation, publishing, archives-making and public engagement.
+What began as an exploration of postcolonial archival systems has evolved into an interdisciplinary methodology.
+Lee’s research-based practice spans moving image, critical fabulation, publishing, and public engagement.

 李繼忠的藝術研究關注地緣政治、殖民性及其情感糾纏。結合自身殖民與後殖民的生命經驗,李氏探討人和「多於人」(more-than-human)如何面對生、死、跟問題同存。